Need help finding a recipe?

 • Spread the chocolate filling onto the cooled crust.

-Chocolate whiskey filling spread over the tart crust.
+Chocolate filling spread over baked crust in tart pan.

 • In a large mixing bowl, scoop out the solidified coconut milk and discard the liquid.
 Add in the maple syrup and vanilla extract.